 Will my insurance pay for Invisalign?

 In many cases, dental insurance benefits for orthodontics cover Invisalign.
-Come in for a free consultation and we can help you determine your insurance coverage.
+Come in for a consultation and we can help you determine your insurance coverage.

 Although most patients say Invisalign is less painful than traditional braces, there is a little pain that comes along with Invisalign.
 Patients typically experience some discomfort when they first put in a new aligner, but that’s only temporary.
 We recommend taking acetaminophen or ibuprofen during that first day to alleviate the pain.